nhejazi/nhejazi/README.md

 machine learning, semi-parametric estimation, statistical machine learning, and computational statistics.

-- I lead the [NSH Lab](https://github.com/nshlab) (pronounced like "niche"), a statistical science research group that is focused on developing new theory, methods, algorithms, and open-source software tools for causal-analytic and statistical learning techniques.
-Work in my group is usually inspired directly by and tied to open questions in the biomedical and public health sciences.
+- I organize the [NSH Lab](https://github.com/nshlab) (pronounced like "niche"), a statistical science research group focused on developing theory, methods, algorithms, and open-source software for causal-analytic and statistical learning techniques.
+Work in my group is inspired directly by and tied to open, real-world questions in the biomedical and public health sciences.
 - A while ago, I co-created and served as a core developer for the [TLverse project](https://github.com/tlverse), an open-source software ecosystem of R packages for Targeted Learning; the project includes an open-source